leg-joint/esp32-cam_nexusassassins2026/README.md

 public/index.html	---> Your dashboard, updated to talk to the relay

-the website to view is on render. the website doesnt need any requirement like same wifi or anything. just press the link and wait awhile, then press the start feed button, you will automatically see the feed. the feeds speed depends on your wifi speed.
+the website (https://esp32cam-archeology-nexus.onrender.com) to view is on render. the website doesnt need any requirement like same wifi or anything. just press the link and wait around 1 minute, then press the start feed button, you will automatically see the feed. the feeds speed depends on your wifi speed.